bellisk/ckanext-subscribe/README.rst

      pip install ckanext-subscribe

+   Note: This causes python packages 'rq-scheduler', 'rq' and 'redis' to be installed or upgraded.

 3. Add ``subscribe`` to the ``ckan.plugins`` setting in your CKAN config file (by default the config file is located at ``/etc/ckan/default/production.ini``).